VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 ![](/racingchair.jpg)

 Even if you got a normal office chair, if it wasn't exorbitantly expensive it probably sucks.
-I did like two weeks of stressing about finding something good and thankfully finally got a good recommendation from a friend, but otherwise it's like $500 SteelCase chair or having a bolt poke though the butt-foam until it's leaving a permanent indentation into your butt.
+I did like two weeks of stressing about finding something good and thankfully finally got a good recommendation from a friend, but otherwise it's like $500 SteelCase chair or having a bolt poke though the seat's foam until it's leaving a permanent indentation into your butt.

 It's not like we even *need* innovation here, (as proven by the influx of hot garbage 'gaming' chairs) we just need something affordable that's not garbage or plagued by fake reviews or reviews from another product attached to the new listing (Fix your shit amazon.)